--Oh thank you! she beams, directly starting to feed the baby eagle, which starts devouring the fish she feeds him piece by piece.
+-Oh thank you! she beams, directly feeding the baby eagle, which starts devouring the fish she gives him piece by piece.

 -You’re welcome, he smiles.
 I hope you like my humble abode.
 I chose to dwell here in spirit for a while because masks can reveal so much.

 -Funny since masks are supposed to conceal, observes Annie, looking into the eyes of the doll she picked.